 - DNA storage and divergence of DNA methylation

-- Epigenetic changes in the aging process, changes in chromatin structure at neurons and degerative diseases
+- Epigenetic changes in the ageing process, changes in chromatin structure in neurons and degenerative diseases

 "For me, the IGL laboratory has become indispensable in order to qualitatively and quantitatively detect environmental exposures on a cellular level and to show the patient their relevance for the individual recovery process.
 This serves both the detection and elimination of health-relevant exposures, as well as the indication and follow-up of detoxification measures.

 I also use the IGL lab to gain an understanding of necessary behavioral changes.
 As a result, many patients actually change their consumption behavior, which benefits individual health and that of the planet.

 I also particularly value the opportunity to discuss individual reports in person in order to identify possible therapeutic approaches."